Although most IT contractors tend to set up their own limited companies, a significant number prefer to work through an Umbrella Company.

-- For short-term IT contractors, an umbrella is a sensible solution, rather than going down the more time consuming route of starting a new Limited Company.
+- For short-term IT contractors, an umbrella is a sensible solution, rather than going down the more time-consuming route of setting up a new Limited Company.

 - Set-up is simple.
 You join the umbrella company and provide your contract and personal details.
 Each week (or month), you send your timesheet to the umbrella company who invoices the client.
 You will then receive your payment, net of all tax an national insurance liabilities.